olaniyi2oguns/LAMPSTACK-Vagrant/README.md

 ![output-2](./image/output-2.jpg)

-Hurray!!! your wordpress website is ready and you can go ahead to make adjust the way you like.
+Hurray!!! your wordpress website is ready and you can go ahead to make adjustment the way you like.

 ![output-3](./image/output3.jpg)